Which city is cheaper, Hamburg or Stuttgart?

 Stuttgart usually gets less rain in January than Hamburg.
 Stuttgart gets 44 mm (1.7 in) of rain, while Hamburg receives 61 mm (2.4 in) of rain this time of the year.

 Both Hamburg and Stuttgart are popular destinations to visit in the spring with plenty of activities.
+Most visitors come to Stuttgart for the activities around the city during these months.
 Also, the spring months attract visitors to Hamburg because of the natural beauty.

 Stuttgart is much warmer than Hamburg in the spring.
-The temperature in Stuttgart is usually 11°C (53°F) in April, and Hamburg stays around 8°C (46°F).
+The daily temperature in Stuttgart averages around 11°C (53°F) in April, and Hamburg fluctuates around 8°C (46°F).

 Stuttgart usually receives around the same amount of sunshine as Hamburg during spring.
 Stuttgart gets 154 hours of sunny skies, while Hamburg receives 161 hours of full sun in the spring.